Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Air Crash Investigation/README.md

 - The prerequisites steps must be completed, see [Labs Prerequisites](./Labs/Lab%201.1%20-%20Pre-Flight%20Checklist)

 ## Estimated time to complete
-- 20 minutes, varying with optional labs.
+- 20 minutes, times may vary with optional labs.

 ## Objectives
 - Understanding the limitations of GitHub Copilot and learning how to troubleshoot its suggestions.